coder-selvarajan/100-days-of-code/log.md

 **Thoughts** So far all the animation logic is done for single pawn.
 I need to replicate the logic for all other pawns in optimistic approach.

 **Link(s) to work :** [Thayam App](https://github.com/coder-selvarajan/thayam_flutter)

+### Day 16: Aug 28, Friday

+**Today's Progress**: Refactoring Pawn class and adding all the pawns and positioning them properly with appropriate tracks.
+Controlling the animation movements with random number within 6.

+**Thoughts** Now that the basic board and pawn setup is ready with their movements.
+Next step is to manifest out the dice functionality.

+**Link(s) to work :** [Thayam App](https://github.com/coder-selvarajan/thayam_flutter)